andres-dalisay/PrimeChecker-Distributed/README.md

 - Set the `MASTER_SERVER_IP` in both the Slave and Client to the IPv4 address of the machine running the PrimeChecker-Server.
 - You can set the `THREAD_COUNT` and `MAX_BUFFER_SIZE` in both the Server and Slave to your desired number of threads and input limit respectively.
 - The Client has the options `DISPLAY_ARRAY` and `SORT_ARRAY` to validate the contents of the resulting primes vector.

+## Disclaimer
+- Currently, the project can only run once.
+If you want to run the project again, you have to restart all three projects.